This guide covers everything that you need to know about how to use Hashtags on Instagram, even if you’re just getting started.

 Make sure you do not use the same group of hashtags within a 24-hour window.

 3. Avoid banned/blocked/broken hashtags

 This can cause your account to be shadowbanned (temporarily removed from hashtag feeds & the explorer page).
 If you type in a hashtag in the search bar and it doesn’t appear, then this hashtag has been banned/blocked/broken.
 If the term doesn’t seem to go against any Instagram guidelines, it may be unbanned in a few days and was only blocked due to excessive spamming/reporting/etc.

 This means that the 30 hashtag posts included should be broken down into 3 groups (20+5+5).

 20 Medium-sized hashtags (50k-500k), 5 ultra-niche hashtags (10k-50k) & 5 popular hashtags (500k+).

 This rule maximizes the reach you can organically get by using ultra-niche hashtags you have a good chance of ranking for, medium-sized hashtags that should let you rank for a few, whilst still allowing for the chance that Instagram pushes your post in one of the popular hashtags.

-Hashtags are not the only aspect to growth on Instagram, there are many more factors, like engagement, content, understanding your audience, and more.
-All of these factors I cover in my free 7-day Instagram course, which you can find out more about and join here.
+Hashtags are not the only aspect of growth on Instagram, there are many more factors, like engagement, content, understanding your audience, and more.

 - Some more useful free Instagram tools can be found here.